iamarcel/second-brain/src/site/notes/4 Archive/Notes/Good execution compounds.md

 Tasks typically follow each other, in a more or less funnel-kind of way.
 This means that improvements in earlier steps propagate to later steps, and small improvements across each step compound into much greater improvements for the whole system.

-[[0 Inbox/Work the System\|Work the System]] is one of the books that explores systematizing, which is a universal way of improving execution.
+[[0 Inbox/Work the System - Sam Carpenter\|Work the System - Sam Carpenter]] is one of the books that explores systematizing, which is a universal way of improving execution.

 Also, [[0 Inbox/Goodness is viral\|Goodness is viral]].
 It leads to increased morale, raises the bar for everyone, and the energy is contagious.